HStewartGitHome/BlazorSchools/readme.md

 the API from external sites and updates configured storage and then reads from each storage twice.

+By default, the Json in BlazorSchools.Server are using Simulated Database Service.
+To use actual the Dapper or Entity Framework server you must doing the following

+1. Change the json to include connection string for database.
+Dapper use sqlDB json settings.
+Entity Framework will be configured tomorrow and updated.

+2. For Dapper, AllowDapper should be set to 1, Database needs to be publish in Database directory.
+UseEF and UseSIM should be both 0.

+3. For Entity Framework, AllowEF should be 1 and EF is use for school retrieval, Use EF should be 1 – but UseSIM is 0.
+Migrations in BlazorSchools.Server need to be performed.

+The difference between UseEF and AllowEF, AllowEF means that Entity Framework can be used but UseEF means that Entity Framework is when display school list.
+If any of AllowDapper, AllowEF or AllowSIM is 0 then Performance screen will not use it.

 The following is example screen shot from Blazor Application showing performance details with all storage service active